 This approach gives more flexibility, allowing for the full-scale product concept review without spending your budget on something that nobody will use.

-6. Acquire the domain knowledge
+6. Acquire the domain knowledge for the future software solution

 So, building Mailtrap was easy because our team had years and years of experience in the tech sphere.